abw/badger-database-js/manual/index.md

 I prefer to avoid the problem altogether by defining my database tables and columns using snake_case (e.g. `artists`, `artist_id`, `album_tracks`, etc).
-I typically use a number of other programming languages to access the same database in a project and many other languages (e.g. Rust, Perl, Python, etc.) use snake_case by convention.
+I typically use a number of other programming languages to access the same database in a project and many other languages (e.g. Rust, Perl, Python, PHP, etc.) use snake_case by convention.

 In these examples I've adopted this convention because it's what works for me.
 It doesn't bother me that I have to think in snake_case when I'm accessing row data, but camelCase